stephanief3005/sep10-freedem-project/blog/entry02.md

 # Skills!
 Ok so the skills I've learned working on this blog are time management, and authenticity.
 Ok first lets talk about time management.
 So I developed this skill when I was researching software and hardware technologies.
 I was focusing on researching stuff in the dental field that weren't really important like electric teeth cleaners and common stuff but, what I needed to focus on was about **technolgies** that people did not know.
 Which is the problem I'm going to get a solution.
 So i learned that first I should prioritize and focus what's important and get it done.
 And then, on my free time I can check the low priorities!
 Now lets get into authenticity during my research in google I saw theese websites that weren't clearly answering my searching that I was looking for when I wrote it.
 What was frustraiting was it was hard to tell if they were legit or not.
 So what i did is I checked if they were verrified clinics and organizations and that's how I got to collecting my information more confidently.

+# Summary
+So now overall I'm more confident and excited in learning into my topic than in the past.
+Since I love learning about topics in a understanding deep ways that I can be able to show or teach it to someone and thanks to the skills I also developed during this process.
+So I really am 100% looking foward toward this!

 [Previous](entry01.md) | [Next](entry03.md)